9 Surprising Facts About Harriet Tubman

 Not even close.
 Harriet Tubman’s birth name was Araminta Ross, and her family called her “Minty” as a child.
 She changed her name to Harriet, in honor of her mother, when she was a teenager.

-A weight thrown at another slave hit Tubman in the head when she was young.
+A weight thrown at another enslaved person hit Tubman in the head when she was young.
 She nearly died, and for the rest of her life she suffered from headaches, seizures, and visions.
 She undertook journeys of hundreds and thousands of miles despite deep physical limitations.

-After making her own escape from slavery, Tubman began her work as an Underground Railroad guide by going back to Maryland’s Eastern Shore for her siblings.
-Ultimately she led more than 70 people to safety, many to St. Catharines, Ontario.
+After making her own escape from enslavement, Tubman began her work as an Underground Railroad guide by going back to Maryland’s Eastern Shore as many as 13 times for her family and friends.
+Ultimately, she led more than 70 people to safety, many to St. Catharines, Ontario.

 Though she had a reputation for being forceful—she was said to threaten people who balked along the route to freedom with a gun—Tubman was tiny, standing just under 5 feet.

 While she was gone conducting along the Underground Railroad, her husband, John Tubman, took another wife.
 After he died, she also remarried.
 Her second husband, Nelson Davis, was much younger—at least 24 years—but he, too, predeceased her by many years.

 6. Tubman was the first woman to lead a U.S. military raid.

 Tubman was given $200 for three years as a cook, nurse, scout, and spy for the Union Army during the Civil War.
 Her service included leading a raid that freed 750 enslaved people in South Carolina—making her the first woman to lead an armed raid in enemy territory in the United States, according to Hill.

 7. Tubman got some help from powerful friends—like William Seward.